-The local level is always at the forefront when it comes to deal with the consequences of violent conflict, whether it is local, national or international.
-Local Governments have consequently an important role to play in situations of conflict as promoters and facilitators of peace, freedom, democracy and prosperity and by doing so they contribute to the international development and peace-building agenda.
-Therefore, local governments are intrumental in preventing conflicts, building bridges and dialogue after conflict and promoting a peaceful environment.
+The consequences of any violent conflict often manifest themselves on a local scale, which is why a local level approach is vital.
+Local Governments have an important role to play in situations of conflict as promoters and facilitators of peace, freedom, democracy and prosperity and by doing so they contribute to the international development and peace-building agenda.
+Therefore, local governments are instrumental in preventing conflicts, building bridges and dialogue after conflict and promoting a peaceful environment.

-The first edition of the Peace Prize (2016) saw the nomination of the city of Kauswagan (Philippines) as the most innovative and effective initiative in the process of peace-building for moving beyond addressing symtoms of armed conflict towards a socio-economic approach that bridges peace and development efforts.
+The first edition of the Peace Prize (2016) was awarded to the Municipality of Kauswagan (Philippines), based on its innovative and effective initiative in the process of peace-building, moving beyond addressing symptoms of armed conflict towards a socio-economic approach that bridges peace and development efforts.